Certified Grounds Manager®

 Q – How are we assigned a mentor and how exactly does this work?

-A – After successfully passing the closed exam, you will be assigned a mentor from your region or close to your region depending upon where you reside.
+A – After successfully passing the application exam, you will be assigned a mentor from your region or close to your region depending upon where you reside.
 You also have the flexibility to choose a committee member depending on their availability.
-The mentor is there to offer guidance and support and can help also by reviewing your current body of work to see if it matches the rubric.
+The mentor is there to offer guidance and support and is required to review your PGME prior to submission to the Certification Committee for evaluation.

 Q – How do I study for the closed book certification exam?
 What are good study references?